stanfordnlp/stanza/_pages/tokenize.md

 ## Example Usage

 The `TokenizeProcessor` is usually the first processor used in the pipeline.
 It performs tokenization and sentence segmentation at the same time.
 After this processor is run, the input document will become a list of [`Sentence`](data_objects.md#sentence)s.
-The list of [`Token`](data_objects.md#token)s for [`Sentence`](data_objects.md#sentence) can then be accessed with the property `tokens`.
+Each [`Sentence`](data_objects.md#sentence) contains a list of [`Token`](data_objects.md#token)s, which can be accessed with the property `tokens`.

 ### Tokenization and Sentence Segmentation

-The code below shows an example of tokenization and sentence segmentation:
+Here is a simple example of performing tokenization and sentence segmentation on a piece of plaintext:

 ```python
 import stanza